SwiftWeekly/swiftweekly.github.io/README.md

 ## About

 This newsletter was originally started by [Jesse Squires](https://github.com/jessesquires), and hosted on his blog at [jessesquires.com](http://www.jessesquires.com).
+After issue #4, this site was created to host the newsletter instead, and all previous issues were [migrated](http://www.jessesquires.com/new-weekly-brief/).
+It is now completely open for the community.
+Contributions are welcomed and encouraged!

 Lovingly built with [Jekyll](https://jekyllrb.com), [Bootstrap](https://getbootstrap.com), [jQuery](https://jquery.com), and [Font Awesome](https://fortawesome.github.io/Font-Awesome/).
 Generously hosted by [GitHub](https://pages.github.com).